Oxford University Chabad Society

 * 'Kind to Bee' Kosher Honey stand

-* Scribal Art - with expert Torah scribe (Sofer) Aryeh Freeman - including a Hebrew manuscript display of Torah scrolls from the British Library - 17th c.
+* Scribal Art - with scribe Aryeh Freeman - including a Hebrew manuscript display of Torah scrolls from the British Library - 17th c.
 Kaifeng Torah Scroll - and the 17th c.
 Pusey House Oxford Torah Scroll.

 For more info, to volunteer at the fair, to volunteer or become a sponsor, please email: [email protected]